TD22057/insteon-mqtt/README.md

 ## Latest Update

-- 12/03/2017: Switch (on/off) are now working with Home Assistant!
+- 12/04/2017: Switches, dimmers, motion sensors, and smoke bridge are now working with Home Assistant.
+See config.yaml for documentation on how to configure the MQTT templates and HASS inputs.

-- 12/03/2017: Dimmers almost work.
-Home assistant won't send brigtness even with it set to on which is annoying.

-- 12/03/2017: Refactored MQTT into separate MQTT device classes to match Insteon class.

-- 12/03/2017: Started adding MQTT topic and payload templating support.
-  This is ONLY working for Switch right now.
-The other devices are turned off until I can refactor those as well.

 ## Current Status